 I really don’t have anything negative to say about this bag for the moment but I will probably do a wear and tear update in 6 months or a 1 year, including my pros and cons of this bag once I’ve become more familiar with using it.

-If you have any comments or questions, please feel free to leave it below.
+If you have any comments or questions, please feel free to leave it below or drop me an email.